oduameh/node-course/docs/Instructions/keys-and-wallets.md

 This transaction demonstrates the simplest use of `cardano-cli`.

 Extra credit exercises:
-- Create a wallet3
+- Create wallet3
-- Send 10 ADA each to wallet3 and wallet2 from wallet1, consuming a single UTXO
+- Send 10 ada each to wallet3 and wallet2 from wallet1, consuming a single UTXO
-- Send 10 ADA each from wallet1 and from wallet2 to wallet3 (20 ADA total) in a single transaction
+- Send 10 ada each from wallet1 and from wallet2 to wallet3 (20 ada total) in a single transaction
-- Create a transaction using `build-raw` instead of `build` (manually calculate the fee, lovelaces, change, TTL, etc.).
+- Create a transaction using `build-raw` instead of `build` (manually calculate the fee, lovelaces, change, TTL, etc).

-If you want to try to build a tx with `build-raw` follow the instructions [here](https://developers.cardano.org/docs/operate-a-stake-pool/register-stake-address).
+If you want to try to build a transaction with `build-raw`, follow the instructions [here](https://developers.cardano.org/docs/operate-a-stake-pool/register-stake-address).